Andresmup/github-foundations/24_ADMINISTRATION/Readme.md

 # ADMINISTRATION

 ## MANAGING FEATURES
-Github repos have multiple features that can be enable or disable
+Github repos have multiple features that can be enable or disable:
 - Wiki
 - Issues
 - Sponsors